viq/mcollective-salt-vagrant/README.md

 At the end you will see a hint on the underlying structure of the RPC system and how you can interact with it from scripts and other systems.
 Links to further reading is at the end of the tour.

+For comparison, equivalent commands for Salt are listed.

 ### Verifying it works